samize/football-mapper/Project_Proposal.md

 - Event Detection

-    Hand label posession of ball to determine accuracy of ball posession recognition and passing.
+    Hand label possession of ball to determine accuracy of ball possession recognition and passing.

     TBD: Identify a method to validate the accuracy of frame-to-frame movement prediction.